 Throughout the years the decking is exposed to the elements such as rain, frost, snow and sunlight.
-This leads to a deterioration of the color, rotting, cracking or curling of the timber.
+This leads to a deterioration of the colour, rotting, cracking or curling of the timber.
 Decking treatment involves three steps:

 - 1. Clean